Ridhwana/rails/guides/source/active_record_querying.md

 Customer.limit(5)
 ```

-This example will return a maximum of 5 customers, and as it specifies no offset first 5 in the table will be returned.
+This example will return a maximum of 5 customers, and because it specifies no offset, the first 5 in the table will be returned.
 The SQL it executes looks like this:

 ```sql
 SELECT * FROM customers LIMIT 5